usasmartcard/Docker_Globalplatform/README.md

 Received (SW1=0x90, SW2=0x00):
 48 65 6C 6C 6F 20 57 6F 72 6C 64 21 Hello World!
 ```
-## What is installed?
-This docker have instaled and configured the Java Card Development Kit 2.2.2, the pcsc lite to be able to comunicate directly with a smart card, the openjdk version 8, apache ant and the OpenSC.
-### List of software:
-* Openjdk version 11
-* Pcsc lite
-* GlobalPlatformPro
-* Opensc-Yool

-## Custom commands

-* **gp**: Load and manage applets on compatible JavaCards from command line or from your Java project.
-More info on the [project page](https://github.com/martinpaljak/GlobalPlatformPro).

 ### Notes